MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/maproutelinestate-enumeration.md

 ---
 title: MapRouteLineState Enumeration | Microsoft Docs
-description: Describes the MapRouteLineState enumeration for Android and iOS and provides the enumeration's values and additional references. ms.author: khass
+description: Describes the MapRouteLineState enumeration for Android and iOS and provides the enumeration's values. ms.author: khass
 ---